*This article was last updated August 2020.

 Every generation is mixed on how much they can unplug when away from work.There were mixed reactions among both millennial and non millennials when it came to what's acceptable when taking time off.
 Some felt the time was necessary to completely unplug and recharge while others said they felt obligated to check email while on vacation.
 Millennial attendees are also taking cues from their leaders habits and said clearer expectations would help.

 Cost is a barrier to managing their health.Millennials share they make less money and have more debt, and several have high-deductible health plans.
 Many have diagnosed health issues but delay treatment or management of health conditions due to cost.
 When it comes to prescriptions, there is often a barrier between what their provider prescribes and the lowest-cost option.
 As a result, treatment is seen more as a luxury than a necessity.

-Convenience is the key to their health care engagement.The key to increasing millennial participating and engagement in health and wellness comes down to convenience.
+Convenience in health care engagement is what's important to millennials.The key to increasing millennial participating and engagement in health and wellness comes down to convenience.
 Offering on-site programs like flu shots, weight-loss programs, fitness programs and telemedicine (aka virtual visits) would encourage them to use these services more.

-Employer flexibility can help millennials feel balanced.Flexible work schedules are important to help manage already stretched millennials.
+Employer flexibility can help what millennials need to feel balanced.Flexible work schedules are important to help manage already stretched millennials.
 In fact, having the option for a condensed, 4-day work week would motivate them to work harder and provide more personal time for them to recharge.
-They also want the ability to work remotely and wear casual work attire and want employers to re-evaluate the cost structure of their health insurance plans.
+Millennials want the ability to work remotely and wear casual work attire and want employers to re-evaluate the cost structure of their health insurance plans.